Showing posts with label Voigtländer. Show all posts

 Introduction

 Read The Great Influenza: The Story of the Deadliest Pandemic in History by John M. Barry to see how the world coped at that time.
 We Americans were much tougher and less selfish and self-obsessed back then.
 But even then, we had political appointees who underplayed the danger of the flu for commercial reasons, which led to thousands of excess deaths.
-And we had idiots who did the "masks impose on my rights" crap.
+And then we had idiots who did the "masks impose on my rights" nonsense.
 Especially sobering to read are details of the second wave of influenza in late 1918.
 This second wave may have accounted for the majority of deaths around the world, many in poor regions like India.
 In total, about 675,000 Americans died.
 Will we see a second wave of COVID this time?
 (Update: Yes!)

 A New Jersey friend asked if I had been taking virus pictures around Vicksburg.
 I wondered, how could I show what was different than normal?
 A hundred photo web pages recommend lame virus exercises such as "How to photograph an egg in creative light" or "Get closer to your pet or your broccoli for the most impactful portraits."
 OK, maybe if you are totally confined indoors and are totally bored.
 But here in Vicksburg, Mississippi, we arre not confined indoors, and I thought of some topics.